joomlashack/ShackBuilder/README.md

 As we are testing multiple versions of Joomla in parallel, if a test fails for both versions you will have the screenshot only for the Joomla that last failed.

+#### Tests cleanup

+If you had any exception while running your tests and are seeing some odd error messages, try to cleanup things, removing the docker containers and tmp .pid files.
+Use the command:

+    $ phing test-cleanup

 ### Tests Workflow

 * Build a installer package for the project using the current version, grabbing all dependencies